collective/collective.fieldedit/README.rst

 collective.fieldedit
 ====================

-A flexible form to edit selected fields of a content type.
+A view to edit selected fields of a content type.

 Features
 --------

-- Nice to use in modals/popups fo allow editong one ore more fields (but not all)
+- Useable by simply calling a view with a the fields you want to edit as query-string-parameters
 - Select the field or fields you want to edit
-- For each field you can choose between input, display and hidden.
+- For each field you can choose between input, display and hidden
 - Uses the same widgets and validators as the default edit-form
 - Respects schema-hints like field-permissions, invariants and widgets
+- Nice to use in modals/popups fo allow editing one ore more fields (but not all)

 Use it by adding a link to the view ``@@field_edit_form`` and pass the fiels you want to edit as a query-string with up to three parameters separated by a ":" for each field.